-- Submission of a completed Graduate School Application. - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree with a completed graduate school application. - Successful criminal background check. - Copy of current teacher certificate. - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree from an accredited college or university received within the first semester of enrollment. - Two letters of recommendation received within the first semester of enrollment. - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment. - Formal resume indicating education and complete work history. - Interview with the Program Chair
+- Submission of a completed Graduate School Application. - Submission of an unofficial transcript or copy of a foreign evaluation showing successful completion of a bachelor's degree with a completed graduate school application. - Successful criminal background check. - Copy of current teacher certificate. - Submission of official transcripts or original foreign evaluations showing successful completion of a bachelor's degree from an accredited college or university received within the first semester of enrollment. - Minimum GRE composite score of 295 (or 1350 for tests taken before August 1, 2011) or MAT score at the 40th percentile received within the first semester of enrollment. - Formal resume indicating education and complete work history. - Interview with the Program Chair